Second presidency of Alan García: Ministers of State

 On 27 July 2006, Alan García announced the members of the first Council of Ministers, which is chaired by Jorge Del Castillo, a close friend of Garcia Perez and secretary general of APRA.
-Highlights include five women, the highest in the history of Peru and one of the highest in the Latin America, as well as numerous independent workers of the Toledo regime, while only seven members of the council were APRA members.
+Highlights include five women, the highest in the history of Peru and one of the highest in Latin America, as well as numerous independent workers of the Toledo regime, while only seven members of the council were APRA members.
 With Mazzetti's resignation in February 2007, there were five women and one APRA member added to the Cabinet.

-Between 12 and 15 August, the Housing Minister Hernán Garrido Lecca had a verbal fight with Congressman and former Minister of State Carlos Bruce, for allegedly lied to the country works to be undertaken without tenders.
+Between 12 and 15 August, the Housing Minister Hernán Garrido Lecca had a verbal fight with Congressman and former Minister of State Carlos Bruce, for allegedly lied to the country about works to be undertaken without tenders.
 The next day he met with Jorge Del Castillo to fix the differences.
-The same day, Labor Minister Susana Pinilla, said that her predecessor Carlos Almería, had committed serious acts of corruption in the program "Urban Work" charging for quality, money that would be given to his people trusted and even Alejandro Toledo.
-Also, Pilar Mazzetti was denounced for allegedly placed his close friend to a post in the Ministry of the Interior of Peru that had disappeared in the 2005.
+The same day, Labour Minister Susana Pinilla, said that her predecessor Carlos Almería, had committed serious acts of corruption in the program "Urban Work" charging for quality, money that would be given to his people trusted and even Alejandro Toledo.
+Also, Pilar Mazzetti was denounced for allegedly placed his close friend to a post in the Ministry of the Interior of Peru that had disappeared in 2005.

 On 25 August 2006, were presented to the Congress of Peru in an anecdotal session, in order to obtain the vote of confidence.
 During his presentation, Congressman Víctor Andrés García Belaúnde announced the death of Valentín Paniagua, interrupting the presentation of Jorge Del Castillo's Cabinet.
 Later it was confirmed that he was not dead, but causing discomfort relief among those present, who had given him a minute of silence in a "posthumous" tribute.
 Then Congressman Miro Ruiz, gave a "knee" at Ministry of Energy and Mines of Peru Holder since, according to him and their constituents, the government negotiates "knees" with miners.

 Finally, after the floor debate, obtained the support of the APRA party, National Unity Parliamentary Group and Fujimorist Parliamentary Alliance.
 The members of the Union for Peru abstained, while the Peruvian Nationalist Party voted against.68 to 69.
 On 9 September 2006, former candidate for First Vice President Arturo Woodman was appointed as Chairman of the Peruvian Institute of Sport and despite not being a ministry, it has cabinet level.